LordDarkHelmet/jq-repair-script/README.md

 # jq-repair-script

-This repository contains a Bash script named `jq-repair-script.sh` that repairs [jq](https://stedolan.github.io/jq/), a lightweight and flexible command-line JSON processor.
+This repository contains a Bash script named `fix_jq_install.sh` that repairs [jq](https://stedolan.github.io/jq/), a lightweight and flexible command-line JSON processor.
 The script addresses issues related to missing newlines in package list files that can cause installation or functionality problems with `jq`.

 ## Features